n4feng/Agents_Failure_Attribution/README.md

 > If you find this project helpful, please consider giving us a ⭐️!
 It motivates us to keep improving.

-This repository provides the implementation of ICML 2025 spotlight paper "Which Agent Causes Task Failures and When?
-On Automated Failure Attribution of LLM Multi-Agent Systems".

 ## 🚀 News
 Our work has been covered by two well-known media outlets: [Synced (机器之心)](https://mp.weixin.qq.com/s/etweZ18bWWVz7thglMdGXA) and [AIEra (新智元)](https://mp.weixin.qq.com/s/dIhJj6Z6WmBAobM3Ay1YjQ)!